gwenlake/ecomer-python/README.md

 All vessels are identified using their MMSI.

-Get metrics for a vessel, for a date range.
+Get the metrics of vessel for a date range.

 ```python
 # get metrics